eldoy/rainlog/README.md

-# Rainlog Logger for Node.js with color support
+# Rainlog Node.js Logger with Color support

 This versatile logger is an advanced ```console.log``` for your applications.
 It uses the built in ```util.format``` to make it easy to output strings and objects (no more need for JSON.stringify), and also have the excellent [colors](https://github.com/Marak/colors.js) library built in.